Lipp-Schools/SignMeIn/README.md

 ## Setup and Installation

-1. Clone the Repository
+1. Clone the repository
 2. Create `config/Config.js`
-3. In `Config.js`, create a `Config` Object like so (the keys for each object can be found within your firebase settings):
+3. In `Config.js`, create a `Config` object like so (the keys for each object can be found within your firebase settings):
 ```js
 export default Config = {
     apiKey: "",